need4swede/wiki-go/data/documents/getting-started/devices/document.md

 - **Compass Shortcuts** belong to the iPhone Compass palette and Compass Live Activity.
   They do not replace native Pins or widget selections.

-[Picture in Picture and Background Playback](/ios/playback) are separate, independent iPhone and iPad playback settings.
+[Picture in Picture and Background Playback](/playback/outside-the-app) are separate, independent iPhone and iPad playback settings.
 One keeps video in a floating system window; the other keeps audio playing through app switching and screen lock.

-See [iPhone & iPad](/ios) for the complete guide.
+See [Widgets](/browsing/widgets), [Compass Live Activity](/browsing/navigation/compass/live-activity), [Library Pins](/library/shortcuts), and [Picture in Picture & Background Playback](/playback/outside-the-app) for the feature guides.

 ## Platform Status